Pylons/pyramid/docs/narr/traversal.rst

 application, the system uses this algorithm to find a :term:`context` and a :term:`view name`.

 #.
-The request for the page is presented to the :mod:`repoze.bfg`
+The request for the page is presented to the :mod:`pyramid`
     :term:`router` in terms of a standard :term:`WSGI` request, which is represented by a WSGI environment and a WSGI ``start_response`` callable.